FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - Description

    * - tag_id
-     - 0x4
+     - 0x3
      - 0x0
      - The entry type identifier.

    * - hdr_size
-     - 0x4
+     - 0x1
-     - 0x4
+     - 0x3
      - The size of this entry header in bytes.
+This field is set to 8 for the TE header layout described in this version of the table.

    * - data_size
      - 0x4
-     - 0x8
+     - 0x4
      - The exact size of the data content in bytes, not including inter-TE padding.

-   * - reserved
-     - 0x4
-     - 0xc
-     - Reserved, must be zero.
+May be 0.

 Entry type ranges